 Diddy Kong Racing

 Speaking of online play, GoldenEye 007 is simply begging for it.
-This classic introduced a generation to competitive shooters — and made that same generation collectively loathe Bond villain Oddjob for being too shoot to actually shoot on-screen.
+This classic introduced a generation to competitive shooters — and made that same generation collectively loathe Bond villain Oddjob for being too short to actually shoot on-screen.
 With a Nintendo Switch Online inclusion, GoldenEye could teach a whole new group of kids about “slappers only” fights.
 Plus, with gamepads like the Switch Pro Controller, we won’t have to plug in two controllers in single-player mode to get that dual-stick option.

 Star Wars Episode 1 Racer